 are targeted through harassing or abusive emails or phone calls.

 are targeted by a partner turning up at their workplace or stalking them outside their workplace.

 worked in the same place as their abusive partner.

 has been introduced to…

-Support every company in the West Midlands and Black Country to have a minimum of one Domestic Abuse Champion (a trained individual who has the tools to support employees when they disclose).
+Support as many companies as possible with a minimum of one Domestic Abuse Champion (a trained individual who has the tools to support employees when they disclose).

 Support employers to provide a safe, open organisation where employees can recognise, respond and refer.

 Through the delivery of accredited training of HR, line managers, relevant teams and Domestic Abuse Workplace Champions.

 To build a framework to best assist employees who are being subjected to domestic abuse or perpetrators who have disclosed or being identified.